zalandoresearch/first_order_gan/README.md

-# Two time-scale update rule for training GANs
+# First Order Divergence for training GANs

-This repository contains code accompanying the paper [GANs Trained by a Two Time-Scale Update Rule Converge to a Nash Equilibrium](https://arxiv.org/abs/1706.08500).
+This repository contains code accompanying the paper *First Order Generative Advesarial Netoworks*

+The majority of the code was copied from the repository [https://github.com/bioinf-jku/TTUR](https://github.com/bioinf-jku/TTUR)

+## First Order Wasserstein Divergence GAN
+The key added value of this code is its implementation two GANS that minimize not the KL-divergence or the WGAN-GP divergence, but the First Order Wasserstein Divergence, leading to better stability and perfomance.

 ## Frechet Inception Distance (FID)
 The FID is the performance measure used to evaluate the experiments in the paper.
 There, a detailed description can be found